-We serve the public but our primary customers are Public Officials, Candidates for Public Office, Campaign and Non Campaign Committees and Lobbyists, as well as researchers.
+We serve the public but our primary customers are Public Officials, Candidates for Public Office, Campaign and Non Campaign Committees and Lobbyists, as well as researchers and the media.

 Education and Advice

 - The Commission advises and educates public on all aspects of the Campaign Finance Act, including the proper ways to collect and expend campaign contributions, the proper ways to complete required campaign finance disclosure paperwork and other disclosures required by the Act.

 - The Commission also issues Advisory Opinions in response to questions and hypothetical scenarios posed by the public.
 The Advisory Opinions serve to guide the public in interpreting the requirements of the Act.

 - Commission staff teach classes to educate Candidates for Public Office, Public Officials, Campaign Committees, Non Campaign Committees and Lobbyists about the proper filing of disclosure and financial reports with the Commission.

 - The Commission collects all campaign finance reports and financial disclosure reports filed by Public Officials, Candidates for Public Office, Campaign and Non Campaign Committees and Lobbyists in the State of Georgia.
 Before 2011, the Commission only collected campaign finance reports from candidates and public officials in statewide/state level positions.
 After January, 2011, the Commission became the filing officer for all Public Officers, Candidates and Campaign committees at the state, county and municipal level throughout the state.
 As of January, 2014, the Commission again only collects campaign finance reports from candidates and public officials in state and statewide level positions.